somilyadav7/aps-portfolio.github.io/README.md

 **Algorithm:** Aho-Corasick Algorithm

-LinkedIn needs to efficiently detect and prevent spam content to maintain a professional and valuable user experience.
+**Use Case:** LinkedIn needs to efficiently detect and prevent spam content to maintain a professional and valuable user experience.
 Using the Trie data structure combined with the Aho-Corasick algorithm allows LinkedIn to quickly and accurately identify spam content by matching patterns against a predefined set of spam indicators.

 **Challenges:**
 - Volume of Content: Managing and scanning the vast amount of user-generated content efficiently.